What is exit tax and who pays it?

 If you do not want to be a covered expatriate, you can hire an accountant to help you to move your money around strategically, using methods such as strategic gifting, which will help you to reduce the value of your assets to below the $2 million threshold.

-However, if you are a covered expatriate, you still may not actually end up paying exit tax because, as long as the gains made on all of your assets within a year is under $725,000, then you are not legally required to pay exit tax on this.
+However, if you are a covered expatriate, you still may not actually end up paying exit tax because, as long as the gains made on all of your assets within a year is under $744,000 (threshold for 2021), then you are not legally required to pay exit tax on this.
 As usual however, you are still required to put these assets and their attached income on your personal tax return and the form 8854, so that you have still properly reported your income.
-If the gains on your assets are over the $725,000 threshold, then you will have to pay exit tax on the amount that is over the threshold.
-For example, if you made $800,000 on these assets in a year, you would only be charged exit tax on $75,000 of this amount.
+If the gains on your assets are over the $744,000 threshold, then you will have to pay exit tax on the amount that is over the threshold.
+For example, if you made $800,000 on these assets in a year, you would only be charged exit tax on $56,000 of this amount.

-It is important to note that a retirement fund, including a 401K in the US or a superannuation fund in Australia is classified as a tax free income, which means that you haven’t paid any tax on it.
-Because of this, you cannot place the value of a retirement fund under the $725,000 exit tax free limit.
-This will apply to all foreign pensions as well, unless you have declared them by putting them on your personal tax return form every year and as such have been paying tax on these funds.
-In addition to this, interest from a non-grantor trust falls under the same umbrella in that you are unable to use it as part of this limit.
+It is important to note that a retirement fund, including a 401K in the US is a pre-tax income, which means that you haven’t paid any tax on it.
+Also, you cannot place the value of a retirement fund under the $744,000 exit tax free limit.
+This will apply to all foreign pensions as well unless you have declared them by putting them on your personal tax return form every year and as such have been paying tax on these funds.
+In addition to this, beneficial interest in a non-grantor trust falls under the same umbrella in that you are unable to use it as part of this limit.
 This is why a large proportion of US covered expatriates do end up paying exit tax.
 As always, it is a good idea to consult a tax accountant, as they will be able to help you to manage your tax returns and ascertain whether or not you need to pay exit tax.